chrisfair/zsh-universal-package-manager/README.md

 and arch based systems.
 This will allow you to simply type the following command instead of the distri system
 *upgrade - upgrades the system
-*install - installs a package
+*install-package - installs a package
 *remove - removes a package
 *search - searchs for a package
 *list-packages - lists installed packages